 Many people, me included, want to workout to stay athletic, both through appearance but far more in regards to how we move and feel.
 Interestingly, just focusing on maintaining a high level of strength is usually not the driving force behind achieving this athletic fit longevity goal.
 In other words, it requires more than just lifting weights.

 I am seeing something similar in today’s professional athletes.
 Training programs are not designed to increase strength, explosiveness or power.
 Instead the veteran professional athlete is focused more on sustaining good mobility, agility, coordination and balance.
 Strength is important but not top priority anymore.

 As a result, they are not spending hours in the weight room lifting heavy weights.
 Instead they are implementing tools like resistance bands that keep muscles and tendons strong and flexible without beating them up.
 Plus, they are noticing a better transfer of their training onto field performance which is what is really creating this mind-shift in training.

 If it is working for professional athletes, why not for you!!

 Why RBT Transfers Better Onto the Athletic Field

 RBT allows you to provide resistance while performing natural athletic or daily movements.
-Therefore, the body is being trained the exact way it is designed to move.
-This in turn allows the nervous system to send signals to the muscles that are very recognizable.
-This creates a faster muscle response.
-Traditional use of free weights can’t do this because they can only train in a single vertical plane.
+Therefore, the body is being trained the exact way it is designed to move versus using artificial movement patterns often seen with lifting weights.
+The use of “real movement patterns” allows the nervous system to send signals to the muscles that are very recognizable.
+This creates a faster muscle response along with a high level of muscle recruitment.